ygornascimento/Thunderstorm/README.md

 # Thunderstorm (Weather App) - Work in Progress

-App used to learn how to improve MVVM and SwiftUI skills as well as skills in Combine, Async Await, Apple Geocode framework and UserDefaults.
+App used to learn and improve MVVM and SwiftUI skills as well as skills in Combine, Async Await, Apple Geocode framework and UserDefaults.

-This app was made following the Mastering MVVM with SwiftUI course from cocoacasts.com
+This app was made following the __*Mastering MVVM with SwiftUI*__ course from cocoacasts.com